 - Crows are back and leaving unwanted gifts.

-- New street lights coming to downtown Terre Haute
+- New restaurant open for business in downtown Terre Haute